CodingWithDibesh/monolith/README.md

 yarn dev:be
 ```

-Will initialize docker container and backend server.
+This command will initialize the docker container and backend server.
 Docker container includes Postgres database, PGAdmin and Backend server.

 ```bash
 yarn dev:fe
 ```

-Will start the frontend server.
+This command will start the frontend server.

 ```bash
 yarn dev:ui
 ```

-Will start the Storybook server.
+This command will start the Storybook server.

 ### Build